Europe Road Trip: 25 Incredible Routes

 • When: year-round

 A coastal road trip around Sicily can take a few weeks or a few months, there is so much to see.
-From ancient, immaculately preserved temples to modern and vibrant cities like Palermo, via jaw-dropping natural wonders, this rich and diverse island is a world away from anywhere you’ve ever been before.
+From ancient, immaculately preserved temples to vibrant cities like Palermo, via jaw-dropping natural wonders, this rich and diverse island is a world away from anywhere you’ve ever been before.

 Highlights